tetsu9923/SciReviewGen/README.md

 python json_to_df.py \
   -s2orc_path <Path to the S2ORC full dataset directory (Typically ".../s2orc/full/20200705v1/full")> \
   -dataset_path <Path to the generated dataset> \
+  --field <the field of the literature reviews (default: "Computer Science")>
 ```
+- The metadata and pdf parses of the literature reviews and the cited papers are stored in *dataset_path* (in the form of pandas dataframe)

+## 2. Construct SciReviewGen (split)